-The manipulators are designed as 6-axis jointed-arm kinematic systems.
+The manipulators are 5-axis jointed-arm manipulators made of cast light alloy.
 Each axis is fitted with a brake.
-The motor units of the wrist axes and the currentcarrying cables of the wrist axis cabling are protected against dirt and moisture beneath screwed-on cover plates.
+All motor units and current-carrying cables are protected against dirt and moisture beneath screwed-on cover plates.

 The robot consists of the following principal components: